 Lung cancer cells can enter lymph vessels and begin to grow in lymph nodes (small collections of immune cells) around the bronchi and in the space between the lungs.
 Once lung cancer cells have reached the lymph nodes, they are more likely to have spread to other organs of the body.
 The extent (stage) of the cancer and decisions about treatment are based in part on whether or not the cancer has spread to the nearby lymph nodes.
 We talk about this more in the section “Staging for small cell lung cancer.”

 Types of lung cancer

 There are 2 main types of lung cancer and they are treated very differently.

-(If the cancer has features of both types, it is called mixed small cell/large cell cancer.
+(If the cancer has features of both types, it is called mixed small cell/non-small cell cancer.
 This is not common.)

-Keep in mind that cancer that starts in other organs (such as the breast, pancreas, kidney, or skin) can sometimes spread (metastasize) to the lungs, but these are not lung cancers.
+Keep in mind that cancer that starts in other organs (such as the breast, pancreas, kidney, or skin) and spread (metastasize) to the lungs, are not lung cancers.
 For instance, cancer that starts in the breast and spreads to the lungs is still breast cancer, not lung cancer.
 Treatment for these cancers that have spread to the lungs depends on where the cancer started.

 The information here only covers small cell lung cancer.
 Non-small cell lung cancer is covered in our document Lung Cancer (Non-Small Cell).